-Ten minutes away by speedboat is the Sheraton Maldives Full Moon Resort & Spa on an idyllic picture-postcard island a 15-minute boat ride from the airport.
+The Sheraton Maldives Full Moon Resort & Spa is on an idyllic picture-postcard island a 15-minute boat ride from the airport.
 It offers a sugar-white sand beach and 176 renovated lodging choices ranging from deluxe rooms and beachfront cottages to over-water bungalows and suites.
-The latest arrival is a clutch of 20 Ocean Villas offering striking views of the Indian Ocean, a plunge pool, hammock, alfresco shower, roomy outdoor living space and a garden area.
+The clutch of 20 Ocean Villas offering striking views of the Indian Ocean, a plunge pool, hammock, alfresco shower, roomy outdoor living space and a garden area.
 The prized stand-alone beachfront cottages serve up.

 Robinson Crusoe thatch roofs, family-friendly tile floors and sunning patios with wraparound sea views.
 The 52 water bungalows offer 54sq m of space for romance, or a date with a good book.
 There is air-conditioning but ceiling fans are available if you prefer to savour balmy breezes.
 Expect a 40in LCD TV with news and entertainment, a DVD player, safe, and complimentary WiFi.
 That's the wrap on our Sheraton Maldives review.

 The swish Four Seasons Resort Maldives at Kuda Huraa is among the more stylish Maldives luxury resorts just a short speedboat ride from the capital Malé and the airport.
 Several thatch-roof villas are over-water with breezy views in all directions.
 Designed in the manner of a Maldivian village, the Four Seasons Kuda Huraa serves up a spa set on its own private island.
 Hard to beat.
 And there's a second choice – the Four Seasons Resort Maldives at Landaa Giraavaru – but that’s in the northern Baa Atoll, 30 minutes away by seaplane.
-Bear in mind that while everything in these islands is pricey, Four Seasons islands are high-end Maldives luxury resorts that come with a somewhat stiffer price-tag.
-This hideaway is among the properties that comes out on top on our Maldives resorts review.
+Bear in mind that while everything in these sun-dappled islands is pricey, Four Seasons islands are the top-end offerings in this Maldives resorts review and come with a stiffer price tag.

-One resort rapidly gaining a following is the One&Only at Reethi Rah also in North Malé Atoll.
-Large and glamorous, it is an uncompromising Maldives luxury resort with six kilometres of coastline, endless expanse of white sand beaches (12 in all), 130 villas, a spa, and a staggering 40 swimming pools (37 of these with bungalows).
+One resort rapidly gaining a following is the One&Only Reethi Rah also in North Malé Atoll.
+Large and glamorous, it is an uncompromising hedonistic escape with six kilometres of coastline, endless expanse of white sand beaches (12 in all), 128 private villas, a spa, and a staggering 40 swimming pools (37 of these with bungalows).
 The plush villas – all with dedicated villa hosts, a Nespresso machine, DVD, widescreen TV and Broadband – offer a minimum 135sq m of space, so go ahead and swing a cat by the tail – or your kids by their hair.
 Each month features a Saturday night Full Moon party where guests mingle at an Arabian Nights restaurant laid out with carpets, cushions and aromatic candles.
-Reethi Rah is among the best Maldives luxury resorts.

 Long popular with British visitors, much-photographed Baros concentrates on conviviality, in its mature, lush atmosphere with stylish water bungalows and garden villas.
 The resort has been rebuilt in sumptuous fashion and has the added attraction of superb cuisine while retaining competitive pricing for its bungalows and villas.
 Also in Malé Atoll, Huvafen Fushi boasts the first underwater spa, and each of its 44 rooms sport a private pool.